gla-rad/eNav-Eureka/README.md

 to do is run the main class, i.e. MessageBroker.
 No further arguments are required.
 Everything should be picked up through the properties files.

+## The MCP Trust Store
+The authentication in our current MCP test-bed is based on a stand-alone Keycloak server.
+To run that in production mode we need an SSL certificate and to simplify things, a self-signed one was generated.
+This however causes some issues with the connection validation through Eureka.
+To avoid the issues with a non-recognised certificate a trust-store that contains this certificate has been included in the service.
+The trust-store was generated using the following command:

+    keytool -import file keycloak-selfsigned.crt -alias keycloak_selfsigned -keystore mcpTrustStore

+After adding the generated trust-store into the resources of the service, the keycloak configuration was updated to pick it up:

+    keycloak.truststore=classpath:mcpTrustStore
+    keycloak.truststore-password=<trust-store-password>

+One more thing to be sorted is the keycloak admin operation, that also requieres knowledge of the accepted certificate.
+To deal with this, the certificate is loaded as a resource and passed on to a RESTEasy client, utilised by the Keycloak admin library.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.